The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 23. Take a road trip to Punta Mita

-Punta de Mita is an upscale resort town located between Sayulita and Nuevo Vallarta and definitely a great place to visit.
+Punta de Mita is an upscale resort town located between Sayulita and Nuevo Vallarta and is definitely a great place to visit.

 It’s one of the most expensive and high-end areas, with ultra-luxury resorts and world-class golf courses.